sblantipodi/firefly_luciferin/README.md

   ...
 ```

-## Hardware Acceleration using Java Native Access (for Windows only)
+## GPU Hardware Acceleration using Java Native Access (for Windows only)
 Screen capturing is pretty slow and very CPU intensive in Windows systems (Linux is much more efficient here),
 for this reason I wrapped the Windows GDI32 C class using Java Native Access to access Windows hardware acceleration.

 This API capture and deliver captured frames in GPU memory.
 It's fast but not enough for my tastes because it adds
 a little bit of lag to the mouse and is a CPU hog.

 If you are running Windows 8 or Windows 10 you can use `Desktop Duplication API (DDUPL)`, it's the fastest implementation yet, no lag,
 no stutter, very small usage of resources.
 DDUPL is accessed via JNA using the [GStreamer](https://gstreamer.freedesktop.org) framework.
+If you want to use it, simply install GStreamer and configure the `FastScreenCapture.yaml` file accordingly.

 ## TODO
 - Improve Linux support, don't use on Linux yet.